aurora-is-near/AIPs/AIPs/aip-8.md

 There are two types of tests:

 A. block_txs
-Executing a number of transactions in the same block and measure the gas profiled on each.
+Receiving a number of transactions on the same block and measuring the gas profiled on each.
 The input is the number of transactions to insert.
 The output is an array where each position `i` is the gas profile of the transaction `i`.

 B. blocks_change_txs
-Executing a number of transactions on blocks and measure the gas profiled by an extra tx on each that changes the block height.
+Receiving a number of transactions on blocks and measuring the gas profiled by an extra transaction on each that changes the block height.
 The input is an array where each position `i` is the number of transactions to insert on block `i`.
-The output is an array where each position `i` is the gas profiled of the extra transaction to change height.
+The output is an array where each position `i` is the gas profiled of the extra transaction to change the height.

 For the A type, we did two tests:
 1. Test1 input: `255` transactions.